 Alternatively, if the text was in red it would create the impression that it talks about something negative or something that should not be done.
 But again, the amount of colour on your design will change its impact, if you use colour as an accent then the effects of it might not be as noticeable, whereas if you use it across the whole design, like on the background, then the colour will have much more presence and have a bigger impact on the viewer.

 When creating your brand identity, you will eventually have to decide what colours your brand will use.
 Colour in branding is important because if chosen well, the colour can become a recognisable part of your brand.
 Hence why it’s important to have one main colour in branding which will be consistent throughout all collateral.

 It’s also a highly visible colour which allows to focus attention quickly and make quick decisions, which is one of the reasons why firetrucks are painted in that colour.
-Stop signs and stop lights use the colour to alert drivers of the upcoming dangers of intersections.
+Stop signs and stop lights use red to alert drivers of the upcoming dangers of intersections.

-Orange is the blend of red and yellow, so it carries a mixture of the energy associated with red and the happiness associated with yellow.
+Orange is a blend of red and yellow.
+It carries a mixture of the energy associated with red and the happiness associated with yellow.
 It is often associated with joy, happiness, fun, enjoyment, enthusiasm, encouragement, determination, success, warmth, sunshine, health, stimulation, balance, sexuality, expression, fascination, freedom and creativity.